 2022 FotoFocus Biennial Overview

 The largest photography and lens-based biennial in America, FotoFocus is in a category of its own.
-Now in its sixth iteration, the 2022 FotoFocus Biennial encompasses more than 100 projects at Participating Venues across Greater Cincinnati, Northern Kentucky, Dayton, and Columbus, and features more than 600 artists, curators, and participants—the largest of its kind in America.
+Now in its sixth iteration, the 2022 FotoFocus Biennial encompasses more than 100 projects at Participating Venues across Greater Cincinnati, Northern Kentucky, Dayton, and Columbus, and features nearly 800 artists, curators, and participants—the largest of its kind in America.

 An ambitious collaboration between FotoFocus and the region’s museums, galleries, universities, and non-traditional spaces, the FotoFocus Biennial is a month-long celebration of photography and lens-based art that unites artists, curators, and educators from around the world.
 The 2022 Biennial features new commissions by artists working internationally and in the Greater Cincinnati region, in addition to new exhibitions and projects curated by the FotoFocus team and FotoFocus guest curators, all centered around the theme of World Record.